WhereJuly/62-http-convenience-pack/readme.md

 **Summary**

 The small dependency-free, TypeScript HTTP convenience package.
-Exposes uniform standardized RFC-compliant type-safe auto-completable HTTP constants to apply across your applications' ends and services along with the convenience functionality (validate, normalize, transform, is among, of group, in group, make, extract etc.).
+Exposes uniform standardized RFC-compliant type-safe auto-completable HTTP constants to apply across your applications' ends and services along with the convenience functionality (validate, normalize, , is among, of group, in group, make, extract, transform etc.).

 The new use cases / functionality suggestions are welcome either in [Discussions](https://github.com/WhereJuly/62-http-convenience-pack/discussions) or as [pull requests](#contribution).